 Southwest Ohio’s First M.P.H.
 Program

-The Wright State University Master of Public Health (M.P.H.) degree program incorporates a community-based, interdisciplinary educational program in public health using a combination of colleges and schools.
+The Wright State University Master of Public Health (M.P.H.) degree program incorporates a community-based, interdisciplinary educational program in public health using a combination of colleges and schools at Wright State and public health organizations.
 The program offers two concentrations: Health Promotion & Education (HPE) and Population Health (PH).